wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 ### 1.1 Two-Pass Hybrid Tracking (TPHT)
 This update adds a new workflow intended for “find first, trace later” studies:
 - **Pass 1 (FW discovery pass):** run forward tracking on the full valid SD population and append rank-local raw ID records for SDs that satisfy one or more user-defined interest conditions.
-- **Pass 2 (BW reconstruction pass):** offline-merge and deduplicate the FW ID records, then run backward tracking from the merged FW ID list so that BW follows exactly the SD set discovered in the FW scan.
+- **Pass 2 (BW reconstruction pass):** offline-deduplicate the FW ID records, repartition the deduplicated target set by `dm_id`, and then run backward tracking from the per-rank FW ID buckets so that BW follows exactly the SD set discovered in the FW scan.

 In this README, this workflow is referred to as **Two-Pass Hybrid Tracking**, abbreviated as **TPHT**.
 The word “hybrid” emphasizes that the method combines:
 - a forward discovery pass,